 Poetry is a spiritual path for me, and Rumi and David Whyte language that path.
 So, when David Whyte came to Florida this past weekend, I of course went to go see him.
-During his reading, he spoke jasmineabout asking “beautiful questions.”
+During his reading, he spoke about asking “beautiful questions.”
 Beautiful questions are questions that open-up imaginal horizons to walk towards; they start a conversation; the questions serve as invitations.
 For the past month, it’s been easy to get caught up in the “thick of thin things” as Covey has said.
 And then there’s poetry, which permits us to get back to our authenticity, allowing our future selves to look back at our ancestral selves for a conversation.

 As a new father to an 8-month old daughter, when Whyte read My Daughter Asleep, I realized again what’s important and thought about all of the carefully wrought lines in her tiny hands; in my hands that once were that small; in all of our hands.